abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

-At times we may say to ourselves, *I’ve been scattered lately, and I really want to focus more.* So we make a determination, *I’m going to be more focused in what I do.* That can be a pitfall if our resolve comes from the standpoint that our situation is not acceptable and from a desire to control or coerce, rather than the standpoint of taking an interest in examining our experience.
+At times we may say to ourselves, *I’ve been scattered lately, and I really want to focus more.* So we make a determination, *I’m going to be more focused in what I do.* That can be a pitfall if our resolve comes from the standpoint that our situation is not acceptable or from a desire to control or coerce, rather than the standpoint of taking an interest in examining our experience.
 It’s like parents who constantly tell their child what to do, trying to force the child to act in certain